taligentx/FLSTweak/README.md

 [Output] Saved processed firmware as hello_world_mod.fls
 ```

+* Notes
+  - The reference and mod files must contain a single block of contiguous data.
+The first matching data in the image will be replaced - for multiple replacements, run the same command on the produced `_mod.fls` file.
-* Note that data replacement is currently not supported for W60x-series firmware.
+  - Data replacement is currently not supported for W60x-series firmware.

 ## Image extraction
 The images can also be extracted to individual files for analysis with the `--extract` option, including stripping the header to only include the image data.
-Each image is written as `filename_imageX`, with `X` as the image number.
+Each image is written as `filename_imageX.img`, with `X` as the image number.
 If combined with `--replace`, both the original image and the modified image will be extracted to separate files.
 ```
 Image 0:
   (...)